Metadiff/SymbolicIntegers/README.md

 something like [Grobner basis](https://en.wikipedia.org/wiki/Gr%C3%B6bner_basis).

 ## License
-The project is distrusted under the MIT License.
+The project is distrusted under the Apache 2.0 License.

 ## Contributing
 If you want to contribute in any way please make an Issue or submit a PR